I love to write articles about how to grow and care for various kinds of wonderful plants.

 Some (but not all) of those making these assertions have said the naked ladies have grown from compost piles.
-This makes sense as it would be much warmer than other areas of the garden or yard.
-That doesn't account for the others who have grown them in normal areas without the additional heat, however.
+This makes sense as compost would be much warmer than other areas of the garden or yard.
+That doesn't account for the others who have grown them in areas without the additional heat, however.

 If you have hard or thick soil, amend with organic material to loosen it up.